nds-swe/swdt/docs/tasks/spring-starter.md

 }
 ```
 :::note Task
-Investigate this file using Google and answer the following two control questions:
+Investigate this file using Google and answer the following four control questions:

 * What does `@RestController` do?
 * What will be the answer when calling `GET /employees/` and why?